Banks should upgrade skills for greater due diligence to effectively evaluate ratings given by CRAs

 A comprehensive regulatory framework encompassing participation from all stakeholders in the credit rating ecosystem is essential to improve the efficiency of credit rating agencies (CRAs) and effective credit risk assessment and monitoring in India, suggested an ASSOCHAM-PwC joint study.

-The study reveals that Indian banks’ credit risk assessment, administration and monitoring have increasingly come into focus owing to considerable increase in levels of non-performing assets (NPAs) and stressed assets (SAs) in past couple of years, the study added.
+The study reveals that Indian banks’ credit risk assessment, administration and monitoring have increasingly come into focus owing to a considerable increase in levels of non-performing assets (NPAs) and stressed assets (SAs) in the past couple of years, the study added.

 “Improving efficacy of CRAs needs to be looked from a holistic perspective where all participants in the ecosystem, the regulators, CRAs, corporate, investors (banks), borrowers and others need to work jointly towards a better system of credit risk assessment and monitoring,” noted the study titled ‘Growing NPAs in banks: Efficacy of credit rating agencies,’ jointly conducted by The Associated Chambers of Commerce and Industry of India (ASSOCHAM) and Pricewaterhouse Coopers (PwC).